LLNL/merlin/README.md

     $ pip3 install merlinwf

-Create a merlin application config file:
+Create an application config file:

     $ merlin config

 That's it.

-To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine-learning, first generate an example workflow:
+To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine learning, first generate an example workflow:

     $ merlin example feature_demo